 Looking for an easy way to build your website or blog?
 Meet WordPress, the world’s most popular Content Management System (CMS).
 It currently powers more than 36% of all websites in the world.
 That’s about 60 million sites in all.
 Amazing, isn’t it?

 The software was designed in such a way that anyone can use it.
 It doesn’t matter if you are 8 or 88 years old, technophobic, or tech-savvy.
 Whichever category you fall in, WordPress is for you.
-One of the best things about WordPress is that you almost endless number of themes and plugin that you can easily install and build a beautiful website with minimum effort.

 We are guessing you are new to WordPress.
 So, sit tight.
 Keep reading.
 We are about to take you on an exciting journey around the world of WordPress.

 - WP.com vs WP.org

 - What is it used for?
 And how does it work?